 In 2005 I posted my photos and discussion of the Richard Mine at Mt.
 Hope Park of Morris County NJ.
 Since then I've had some correspondence with those who had relatives who worked them mine, and even some former miners.
-Here's some examples. - Herb Johnson
+With their permission, I've put that material here on this Web page.

-In Oct 2007 I got this email from Gerry Stanford in New Jersey:
+In Oct 2007 I got an email from Gerry Stanford in New Jersey, with a follow-up a year later:

 Hi Herb -